 Watching a loved one struggle with addiction is paralyzingly painful.
 We often find ourselves frozen, unable to determine the best way to approach the situation and provide the help our dear ones need.
-Inarguably one of the best skills to develop under the circumstance is how to stage an intervention, such that you are able to truly reach the addict in a way which touches their heart, and provokes a desire for change.
+Inarguably one of the best skills to develop under the circumstance is how to stage an intervention, such that you are able to truly reach the addict in a way which touches their heart and provokes a desire for change.
 Doing so is no simple task, and the sensitivity of the situation can add a lot of pressure to getting it done just right.
-To assist you in this endeavour, we here at (insert rehab facility name) have compiled a list of helpful tips on how to stage an intervention for an addict needing help.
+To assist you in this endeavour, we here at Addiction Rehab Toronto have compiled a list of helpful tips on how to stage an intervention for an addict needing help.

 Choosing the Right Team and Time